-The employer contribution rates as a percentage of payrolls in 2010 and 2009 were based on actuarial valuations performed as of December 31, 2009 and December 31, 2008, respectively.
-The City's contributions for 2010 and 2009 were in the amounts recommended by the outside actuary.
-The recommended City contributions for 2010 and 2009 consisted of normal cost of \$9,725,384 and \$8,679,821, respectively, which included amortization of the unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
+The employer contribution rates as a percentage of payrolls in 2011 and 2010 were based on actuarial valuations performed as of December 31, 2011 and December 31, 2010, respectively.
+The City's contributions for 2011 and 2010 were in the amounts recommended by the outside actuary.
+The recommended City contributions for 2011 and 2010 consisted of normal cost of \$9,538,678 and \$9,725,384, respectively, which included amortization of the unfunded actuarial accrued liability (credits) related to actuarial gains and assumption changes.
 Unfunded prior service costs are being amortized over periods of thirty years.
-The employer customary contributions represented 18.5% and 18.1% of covered payroll for 2010 and 2009, respectively.
+The employer customary contributions represented 18.6% and 18.5% of covered payroll for 2011 and 2010, respectively.
 Effective July 1, 2004, those amounts began being collected on a weekly basis as a percentage of payroll.

 As a result of a negotiated settlement, general fund departments of the City ceased making employer contributions as a percentage of payrolls on a weekly basis beginning January 1, 2008.
-Beginning January 1, 2008, employer obligations for general fund City employees were paid semiannually in July and December in an amount determined by the actuary in March of 2010.
-Retirement System participants in enterprise funds, (the Manchester Water Works and Manchester Airport), employees of the City of Manchester Employees' Contributory Retirement System and participants in the Manchester School District remained on a per pay period method of collecting the employer customary contributions.
+Beginning January 1, 2008, employer obligations for general fund City employees were paid semiannually in July and December in an amount determined by the actuary.
+The actuarial valuation accepted by the MECRS board in March of 2011 determined the amount to be paid by the city as lump sums in July and December of that year.
+Retirement System participants in enterprise funds, (the Manchester Water Works and Manchester Airport), employees of the City of Manchester Employees' Retirement System and participants in the Manchester School District remained on a per pay period method of collecting the employer customary contributions.